The VEDS Movement Leadership

 Emma Borreggine

-Emma Borreggine is an individual with VEDS who was diagnosed in 2014 after tragically losing five members of her family to the disorder.
+Emma Borreggine was diagnosed with VEDS in 2014 after tragically losing five members of her family to the disorder.
 After receiving her diagnosis and realizing just how little research was being done on VEDS, she and her husband, Justin, decided to start raising money to support the research community.
 Their efforts developed into the DEFY Foundation, which was officially established as a 501(c)3 nonprofit organization in 2015.
 Emma currently works in pharmaceuticals, but outside of this, devotes as much time as she can to the continued work of DEFY and other patient advocacy initiatives.

 Daniel Sperry